 How Can I Get a Hair Braiding License?

 Licensing requirements vary by state for individuals who want careers as hair braiders or natural hair stylists.
-Read on to learn about requirements for licensure and whether your state requires a hair braiding license in order for you to work.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Read on to learn about hair braiding classes and requirements for a braiding license.

 Check the Licensure Requirements for Your State

 While some states require that hair braiders undergo full cosmetology training to become licensed, other states require braiding-specific training.
-The definition of training also varies by location.
+The definition and length of training also varies by location.

 Requirements for Full Cosmetology Training